facelessuser/coloraide/docs/src/markdown/gamut.md

 gamut map all officially supported color spaces as they either have an RGB gamut or can be coerced into one.

 The way this approach works is it takes a given color and converts it to a perceptual LCh like color space.
 Then the achromatic version of the color (chroma set to zero) is calculated.
+If the achromatic color exceeds the maximum or minimum lightness of the gamut the respective maximum or minimum achromatic color is returned.

-A ray is cast from the inside of the cube, from the achromatic point, through a point barely saturated above the achromatic point give direction, out to the targeted gamut surface.
+Assuming the lightness is within bounds, a ray is cast from the inside of the cube, from the achromatic point, to the current color.
 The intersection along this path with the RGB surface boundary is then found.

 /// note | Ray Trace Algorithm
 Ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
 The intersection that is